 - FM transmitters

-Many people have a personal preference when it comes to choosing which suits their requirements.
-For example, hard wired devices will require installation and are not portable.
-Therefore, if you use multiple company cars, this option is not viable.
+Many people have a personal preference when it comes to choosing which best suits their requirements.
+For example, hard wired devices will require a more involved installation and aren’t portable.
+Therefore, if you use multiple company cars, this option isn’t viable.

 With regards to Bluetooth speakerphones and headsets, they will both require charging.
 This can be easily forgotten when in a rush and leave you without a device.
-FM transmitters are another type that offer a cost effective solution but you may find the call quality is not up to your expectations.
+FM transmitters are another type that’s cost effective but you may find the call quality isn’t up to your expectations.